-Here you can set up preferences, monitor what he or she is browsing on the internet, set up screentime, and for Apps, games, and Media – tailor what age rated content your child has access to.
-You also have the option to add money to your Kids account under Purchasing and Spending – however, I will suggest not to give money to your kid, and buy on your own.
+Here you can set up preferences, monitor what they are browsing on the internet, set up screen time, and for Apps, games, and Media – tailor what age-rated content your child has access to.
+You also can add money to your Kid’s account under Purchasing and Spending; however, I suggest not giving money to your kid and buying on your own.

 Create an Xbox Profile for your Child

-Now that your kid’s account is set up, the same can be used to sign-in to the Xbox One.
-Just like you, your kid will also get a gamer tag, and I will suggest you leave it up to him on how he wants to name it.
-Later on, if he feels, he can change it to something else.
+Now that your kid’s account is set up, the same can be used to sign in to the Xbox One.
+Like you, your kid will also get a gamer tag, and I suggest you leave it up to him how he wants to name it.
+Later, if he feels he can change it to something else.